'We are the Blues' – Mikel, Drogba & Eto’o celebrate Chelsea’s Champions League triumph

 - Pulisic becomes first USMNT international to play in Champions League final as Chelsea face Man City

-That 42nd-minute effort separated both teams in Portugal as Pep Guardiola’s men would have themselves to blame for their inability to turn things around despite boasting of superior ball possession.
+That 42nd-minute effort separated the two teams in Portugal as Pep Guardiola’s men would have themselves to blame for their inability to turn things around despite boasting of superior ball possession.

 As the world continues to celebrate Thomas Tuchel’s men, the former Chelsea stars have taken to social media to join the celebration.

-Essien - who spent 14 years at the club - and was part of the Blues’ team to help the Londoners win the European diadem for the very first time in 20212 took to Instagram to laud the heroics of his former side.
+Essien - who spent 14 years at the club and was part of the Blues’ team when they won the European diadem for the very first time in 20212 - took to Instagram to laud the heroics of his former side.

 “Here they are the Champions of Europe.
 Congratulations boys.
 You guys did it again.
 Bravoo,” the former Ghana international wrote.